 Make a difference in local schools through our school counseling track.
 Learn to provide guidance and counseling to students of all ages.
-You must hold a valid teaching certificate and two years of full-time teaching experience to qualify for this program.
+You must hold a valid teaching certificate to qualify for this program.
 When you graduate, you’ll be certified as a professional school counselor in addition to being a licensed professional in the state of Texas.

 You'll learn clinical theories, techniques in therapy and characteristics of mental health.
 Apply your knowledge through internships and practicums that prepare you for the road ahead.
 Mental health matters, and so do our counselors.
 Become part of this rewarding profession at A&M-Commerce.